-Similarly, when I went to SXSW in 2015 with my fellow Creative Circlers, I jumped up and down with Creative Circle’s social media maven when we were the top followed group talking about SXSW—we reached so many people and fostered future relationships that could be built upon.
+Similarly, when I went to SXSW with my fellow Creative Circlers, I jumped up and down with Creative Circle’s social media maven when we became the top followed group talking about SXSW — we reached so many people and fostered future relationships that could be built upon.

 So when I started the best job of my life at Creative Circle recruiting my fellow passionate social media marketers, I noticed something kind of icky…